 Ice Art Series #2: Balloon Ice Lanterns and Ice Art

-2. Use a garden hose or water faucet and carefully slip the lip of the balloon over the hose head, keep pressure applied to the balloon lip to avoid leaking water and fill balloons until desired size.
+- Carefully slip the lip of the balloon over the faucet or hose head, keep pressure applied to the balloon lip to avoid leaking water and fill balloons until desired size.

 - Tie well.

-4. Place a tea light candle inside the lantern.
-Light.
-Enjoy the magic!* Freezing notes:If you would like to make the ice lantern variations, keep your balloons filled equally, but, don’t let them freeze 100%.
-Your local temperature will be the gage.
-In a sub-zero freezer, a small lantern can be created in 4 hours.
+- In a kitchen freezer, a small lantern can be created in approximately 4 hours.
 When the balloons are about 80% frozen, snip the top of the balloon and peel it away.
 It is critical that one side of the balloon will not yet be frozen and remains open.
 Drain any remaining water from this open side.
 By doing this, you will keep it from sealing and will have a perfect form for an ice lantern.

 PSS: Thank you readers for your mails and for your photos.
 I love to see how you’ve used these and to hear your stories!